informedcitizenry/6502.Net/README.md

 Note that no labels or variables can share these names as they are considered reserved.

-## Addressing model
+## Addressing Model

 By default, programs start at address 0, but you can change this by setting the program counter before the first assembled byte.
-6502.Net uses the `*` symbol for the program counter.
+6502.Net uses the `*` symbol for the program counter, the current address at which the instruction is evaluated.
 The assignment can be either a constant or expression:

 ```asm
             * = ZP + 1000       // program counter now 1000 bytes offset from